-Kristin Tracy (formerly Blanchette) is in her fifth year as Plymouth State's head women's lacrosse coach.
-The Panthers have captured three Little East Conference regular season championships in four seasons under Tracy, and she was recognized as the 2012 Little East Coach of the Year.
+Kristin Tracy (formerly Blanchette) is in her sixth year as Plymouth State's head women's lacrosse coach.
+Tracy led the Panthers to the Little East Conference Championship in 2014, the program's first title since 2006.
+The Panthers have captured three Little East regular season championships in five seasons under Tracy, and she was recognized as the 2012 Little East Coach of the Year.

-The Panthers achieved another outstanding season in 2013 with an almost untarnished 12-3 overall record and perfect 6-0 conference record.
-Tracy produced two of the LEC’s top award recipients with the LEC Offensive and Defensive Players of the Year in Lorin Field and Meghan McNabb.
-Tracy also produced a Plymouth State record of eight selections to the LEC All-Conference teams including a record seven named to the First Team.
-Adding another record to her resume, Tracy guided four of her players to place on the IWLCA All-Region Teams including its first ever First-Team selection in senior Captain Caitlin Swanson.
+The Panthers achieved another outstanding season in 2013 with a 12-3 overall record and perfect 6-0 conference record.
+Tracy produced two of the LEC’s top award recipients with the LEC Offensive and Defensive Players of the Year.
+Tracy also produced eight selections to the LEC All-Conference teams.
+Tracy guided four of her players to place on the IWLCA All-Region Teams.

 PSU shared the LEC regular season crown under Tracy in 2010 with a 5-1 mark, and topped the 2012 standings with a perfect 6-0 record.
-Tracy has guided the Panthers to a four-year record of 42-19, including 19-5 in conference play.
+Tracy has guided the Panthers to a five-year record of 54-24, including 23-7 in conference play.

 Tracy came to PSU after serving three years as an assistant coach at two top Division 1 lacrosse programs.
 She coached one year at the University of Massachusetts Amherst and two years at Brown University.